Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox

-\paragraph{IM -- PGM -- GGM} The IM is in more general statistical terms a \textit{Probabilistic Graphical Model} (PGM; \cite{Koller.2009.PGM, Murphy.2012, Chen.2024, Maasch.2025})\footnote{Or in that context more specifically a \textit{Pairwise Markov Random Field} (PMRF; \cite{HernandezLemus.2021.MRF}) with binary random variables.}, from this perspective it has been shown in \textcite[p.
-668]{Murphy.2012} how it can be related to the \textit{Gaussian Graphical Model} (GGM\footnote{also referred to as 'covariance selection models', 'concentration graphs' or 'conditional independence graphs' in \textcite{Zerenner.2014.GGM}}; \cite{Epskamp.2018.GMM-GVAR, Altenbuchinger.2020.GGM, Shutta.2022.GGM, Uhler.2017.GGM}) a PGM with gaussian random variables. \paragraph{GGM} Therefore, let us assume now that our dataset consists of observations from $N$ individuals at one time point (T=1) for $P$ centered and normally distributed variables: $\bm{X} \sim \mathcal{N}_P(\bm{0}, \bm{\Sigma})$.
+The IM is in more general statistical terms a \textit{Probabilistic Graphical Model} (PGM; \cite{Koller.2009.PGM, Murphy.2012, Chen.2024, Maasch.2025.PGM})\footnote{Or in that context more specifically a \textit{Pairwise Markov Random Field} (PMRF; \cite{HernandezLemus.2021.MRF}) with binary random variables.}, from this perspective it has been shown in \textcite[p.
+668]{Murphy.2012} how it can be related to the \textit{Gaussian Graphical Model} (GGM\footnote{also referred to as 'covariance selection models', 'concentration graphs' or 'conditional independence graphs' in \textcite{Zerenner.2014.GGM}}; \cite{Epskamp.2018.GMM-GVAR, Altenbuchinger.2020.GGM, Shutta.2022.GGM, Uhler.2017.GGM}) a PGM with gaussian random variables.

+\paragraph{GGM} Therefore, let us assume now that our dataset consists of observations from $N$ individuals at one time point (T=1) for $P$ centered and normally distributed variables: $\bm{X} \sim \mathcal{N}_P(\bm{0}, \bm{\Sigma})$.
 The GGM models the pairwise interaction between variables, which means all the relevant information of how the variables are related is contained in $\bm{\hat{\Sigma}}$, usually its inverse, the precision\footnote{[S1.1.2 Precision (prec)] in the library of 237 statistics of pairwise interactions presented in \parencite{Cliff.2023.SPI}} (or concentration) matrix $\bm{K}$ is estimated from the data.
 A zero entry in $\bm{K}$ is equivalent to stating that two variables are independent given all the other variables (\ref{eq_3.1}).

 Now $\bm{K}$ encodes the conditional-independence between variables, and can be standardized to contain partial-correlation coefficients (\ref{eq_3.2}).
 Where $\kappa_{ij}$ are elements in $\bm{K}$, and $\bm{x}^{-(i,j)}$ is the set of variables without i and j.
 The partial-correlation coefficients are entries in the $P \times P$ weight matrix $\bm{\Omega}$\footnote{therefore the GGM is sometimes also referred to as 'Partial-Correlation Network'} (symmetric $\Rightarrow$ undirected network) and can be graphically displayed as a weighted network, with each variable $X_i$ represented as a node and connections (edges) between nodes parametrized by partial-correlations (see Figure \ref{fig:GGM}), compared to IM in Figure \ref{fig:IsingLatticeGraph} it includes additional edges because variables are no longer modeled on a square lattice graph.